jp-myk/lm-decoder/README.md

 # Language Model Decoder
-Decoding to transduce from sentence to both word and reading sequence.
+Decoding to transduce from sentence to both word and its context-dependent reading sequence.
 This repository is for my own study.

 ## key points